Bull case

 Common questions answered from live analyst data and company financials.

-IMO trades at 15.8x times forward earnings.
+IMO trades at 8.8x times forward earnings.
 The stock's valuation is broadly in line with the broader market.
-Based on current multiples versus the peer group, the relative model signals fairly valued.
+Based on current multiples versus the peer group, the relative model signals slightly expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.